9 UFO Sightings No One Can Explain

 New Jersey Turnpike, 2001

 Several drivers actually pulled off the highway to get a better look at what they described as a group of golden-orange lights moving quietly overhead near the Arthur Kill Waterway.
 One of the witnesses was a lieutenant from the nearby Carteret Police Department.
 Air traffic controllers couldn’t come up with any explanations, and the National Weather Service didn’t have any ideas either.
-Here are more everyday mysteries scientists can’t explain.
+A bit more dramatic than the everyday mysteries scientists can’t explain, but the professionals were just as stumped.

 Chicago O’Hare International Airport, 2006

 The SETI Institute’s Seth Shostak says he’s received thousands of reports of sightings that witnesses can’t explain.
 “I hear from members of the public every day who have seen or experienced something they attribute to alien presence,” he says.
 But he’s not convinced that aliens are invading, and he doesn’t think we should worry.
 “Keep in mind that there are more than 3,000 satellites in orbit making images of the Earth—many at very high resolution.
 If we were really being buzzed by extraterrestrial craft, they would be seen by satellites all the time.”
-Read more about the UFO myths scientists want you to stop believing.
+The truth about civilian claims (rather than scientific claims) are just one of the UFO myths scientists want you to stop believing.